 A tale of two rivers

 Beautiful places make us stop and take notice.
-But sometimes it’s not just observing beauty that gives us meaning, it’s understanding where we are and how we are a part of it.
+Sometimes, though, it is not just observing beauty that gives us meaning, it is understanding a location more deeply and how we, too, we are a part of it.

-I think of the glistening Seine, back in September last year when I was sitting on the hard cobblestones at the point where the river splits in two.
-I was facing south, so that the afternoon sun would shine down on me.
-I enjoyed the sunlight on my face as it filtered through the trees, the shadows making it not an overwhelming heat.
-I was wondering why nobody else was sitting here, contemplating if it was a place where people came to relieve themselves, or where the rats came to escape the crowds during the daytime.
+I think of the glistening Seine, back in September last year, as I was sitting on the hard cobblestones at the point where the river splits in two.
+I was facing south, so that the afternoon sun shone down on me.
+I enjoyed the sunlight on my face as it filtered through the trees, the shadows shielding me from an overwhelming heat.
+I was wondering why nobody else was sitting where I was?
+Perhaps I had stumbled on a place where people came to relieve themselves, or where the rats came to escape the daytime city crowds.
 I didn’t care, I sat and ate my sandwich.
-The river was helping me.
-It didn’t care who I was.
-I felt like I was truly in Paris for the first time in six months since I moved there.
+You see, the river was helping me - it didn’t care who I was.
+I felt like I had truly arrived in Paris for the first time in six months since I moved there.
 In those six months, Notre Dame burned.
-When I think of Notre Dame, I think about the fact that me and my partner didn’t take a photo in front of it when we arrived back in January, for fear of looking like tourists, keeping face.
+When I think of Notre Dame, I remember how my partner and I didn’t take a photo in front of it when we arrived back in January, for fear of looking like tourists, keeping face.
 “It’s not going anywhere,” we said.
-I took a photo of the Seine that day, it’s still the lock screen image on my phone.
-When I press my finger on it, it plays back the water flowing, white crystal reflections appearing and disappearing for a brief few seconds.
+I took a photo of the Seine that day in September, and it is still the lock screen image on my phone.
+When I press my finger on it, it plays back a glimpse of the flowing water, white crystal reflections appearing and disappearing for a brief few seconds.
 It takes me back to that moment.

-On May 2nd 2020, I walked across the Thames at Battersea Bridge.
-As I made it over halfway I stared deeply into the waves, doing my best to not bump into the barrier.
+On 2nd May 2020, I walked across the Thames at Battersea Bridge.
+As I reached halfway I stared deeply into the tidal waves, doing my best not to bump into the barrier, distractedly.
 I felt lost for a moment.
-This past year has felt like I’m in a silence that I don’t understand.
-I’m a wave crashing against both sides as the river carries on regardless, but I don’t hear the chaos going on outside.
-In that moment on the bridge I thought to myself, “at least I’ve made it back to where I belong”.
-As we walked my friend noticed that the tide had gone out and people were walking along the foreshore, and I remembered the first time I walked along the Thames’ “beachfront”.
-It was in Deptford, where Henry VIII had his dockyard and its beams still stood there.
+This past year has felt like I’m in a silence that I do not understand.
+I’m a wave crashing about as the river carries on regardless, and all the while I do not hear the chaos going on outside.
+In that moment on the bridge, I thought to myself, “at least I have made it back to where I belong”.
+As we walked my friend noticed that the tide had gone out and people were walking along the foreshore, reminding me of the first time I walked along the Thames’ 'beachfront'.
+It was in Deptford, where Henry VIII had his dockyard and where its beams still stand today.
 I made imprints in the sand as I treaded.
 It felt like I was leaving my own footsteps behind those who came before.
-The Thames is a river that we always observe at a distance, but do not touch or dip our toes into.
-In it lies the remains of years past and in my mind, this is why it is so grey and opaque.
-It took me eight years of living in London before I went down the steps to the foreshore.
+The Thames is a river that we always observe at a distance, but never touch or dip our toes into.
+In it, lays the remains of years past and in my mind, this is why it is so grey and opaque.
+It took me eight years of living in London before I ventured down the steps to the foreshore.
 When I think back to that moment, it felt like I had earned it.
 That moment is a photo in my mind.

-This last year I’ve felt torn between these two rivers, one whose beauty I am still learning to see and the other whose waters are deep in the pores of me.
-I’m seeing these two cities at significantly different angles and I’m fighting an internal conflict of deciding which stage in life I am in.
-I was observing Paris’ beauty at a distance as I couldn’t seem to find my place in the city.
-I didn’t feel like I deserved my place in it.
-I understood from my experience moving to London that this rooting takes a significant amount of time, not just a few months.
-It takes wandering the streets, feeling lost, discovering places by accident, it takes walking without a map, it takes knowing people in each corner of the city, it takes absorbing the history of a place.
+Over the past year I’ve felt torn between these two rivers, one whose beauty I am still learning to see and the other whose waters are deep in the pores of me.
+I am seeing these two cities from significantly different angles and I’m fighting an internal conflict all the while - orienting myself, deciding where I belong, and at which stage in life I am in.
+As I struggled to find my place in Paris, I noticed I was observing the city's beauty at a distance.
+I understood from my experience of moving to London that this 'rooting' takes a significant amount of time, not just a few months.
+It takes wandering the streets, feeling lost, discovering places by accident, it takes walking without a map, it takes knowing people in each corner of the city, it takes absorbing the history of a place into your plores.

-But what I’m learning is that one critical aspect needed to make that deep connection is ‘creating’ within a place.
-Before we create within a city aren’t we just observers or tourists?
-Creation doesn’t have to be works of art, it’s giving kindness to a passer by, it’s tending to a local garden, building a career, raising a family.
-Creation is living a life in the context of a place, interconnecting with others, both living things and inanimate buildings and streets.
+What I’m learning is that a critical aspect needed to make that deep connection is a sense of ‘creating’ within a place.
+Before we create within a city we are just observers, tourists.
+Creation doesn’t have to be a work of art.
+It can be giving kindness to a passer by, it’s tending to a local garden, building a career, raising a family.
+Creation is living a life in the context of a place, interconnecting with others; living things and also inanimate buildings and streets.
 What’s important is that what you’ve created is open for others to observe.
-It’s thrown into the Thames for all to see, for it to be one of those many fragments that makes the river so grey and opaque.
+It can be offered to the Thames for all to see, a fragment among the many fragments that makes the river so grey and opaque.

-I like the idea that there is no creativity from one person or entity alone, that as we create within a place we are feeding off of the flesh of a city, it’s blood, it’s secrets, the creativity that came before.
+I like the idea that there is no creativity from one person or entity alone, that as we create within a place we are feeding off the flesh of a city; it’s blood, it’s secrets, the creativity that came before.
 There is something about watching a river flow that can calm us down.
 Perhaps it’s the acknowledgement that if we stand still ourselves, the river will carry on creating regardless.
 It will keep the city living.
-It’s comforting to know that we’re not as important as we think we are sometimes.
+It is comforting to know that we are not as important as we think we are sometimes.

-When I looked out at the Thames from Battersea Bridge that day, I thought of the fact that what I had created myself had deeply rooted me in London.
-I took comfort in that, it felt like a sense of home.
-Now when I look at the Thames, this focal point of the city, I think of all the people, ideas, the thoughts, memories, pains, blood and tears that were thrown into this river.
+When I looked out at the Thames from Battersea Bridge that day, I thought of the fact that what I had created had deeply rooted me in London.
+I took comfort in this feeling, a sense of 'home'.
+Now when I look at the Thames, this focal point of the city, I think of all the people, ideas, the thoughts, memories, pains, blood and tears that have been offered up into this river.
 These fragments give it a saline smoothness, gently rippling.
-It flows under the bridges, pumping like blood from a beating heart, giving life and animation to each part of the city as it passes.
-When I stare into it, it gives me a sense of perspective.
+The Thames flows under the bridges, pumping like blood from a beating heart, giving life and animation to each part of the city as it passes.
+When I stare into this river, it gives me a sense of perspective.
 It places me as a tiny grain of sand on the foreshore, that someone will tread on one day and come to the same realisation.

-The Illuminated River project gracefully lights up the Thames bridges and helps us all take a moment to take note of what we’ve created in this city ourselves, as well as all to those that have contributed before us and will in the years to come.
-The photo I took of the Thames feels a world away from the one I took of the Seine.
-The visuals might be similar, the architecture and colours, but the emotions feel very different indeed.
+The Illuminated River project gracefully lights up the Thames bridges and helps us all take a moment to take note of what we’ve created in this city ourselves.
+To take a moment to remind ourselves of all those that have contributed before us and all those who will continue to contribute in the years to come.
+The photograph I took of the Thames at Battersea feels a world away from the photograph I took of the Seine.
+The visuals might be similar, the architecture and the colours even, but the emotions feel very different indeed.

 Grant Waters, Co-founder of Tranquil City.